glasgowcompbio/PALS/README.md

 ### 5. Other Pathway Analysis Methods

 ORA and GSEA are used as comparisons and are both included in PALS, and can be used for benchmarking and analysis.
 For more details, please refer to our paper.

+We have made available a topological analysis method; mummichog in PALS.
+This requires a single tab-separated table containing mass-to-charge (m/Z) and retention time data in its usage.

 ### 6. Web Interface